Im-Rises/Chip8topia/README.md

 - [x] Correct openfiledialog not having good size on the web
 - [x] Correct all preprocessing directives for emscripten for key inputs
 - [-] Creer une struct qui définie le nom de la touche shortcut avec le string et le keycode
-- [ ] Add the rom name on the window title
+- [x] Add the rom name on the window title and the Chip8 emulated version
+- [ ] Add imgui.ini to the .data emscripten build
 - [ ] Add break, run, step to the debugger
 - [ ] Change to init m_chip8topiaUi and m_chip8emulator in the game loop
-- [ ] Add imgui.ini to the .data emscripten build
 - [ ] Add emulation sound
 - [ ] Add save states ?
 - [ ] For the std::vector use ref or move...
 For the rom loading

 Check later
-- [ ] Créer une classe ImGuiMenuItemWindowList.
-Améliorer code imgui des fenêtres avec un système qui contiendrait les enums des fenêtres à afficher, ensuite en allant dans un switch case pour chaque enum dans le tableau, on afficherait la fenêtre correspondante.
-Rajouter class ImGui (Créer une classe ImGuiMenuItemWindowList).
-Faire une structure qui prend en paramètre un array seulement movable

 - [ ] Add emulation for the SuperChip8 and the XO-Chip ?
 - [ ] Add a way to change the used version of the chip8 (ask with a window like the About window, which block user intil he decides which version to use) and make it changeable before running a game and when the game is running (restart